johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 ### Goals

-* A working template for REST API - SimConnect
+* A template for REST API - SimConnect
-* A working live map web app that shows your current flight on a nice map
+* A live map web app that shows your current flight on a nice map
-* A working journey map web app that shows your logged journeys on a nice map
+* A journey map web app that shows your logged journeys on a nice map

 ##### TODO Browser Map Overlay
 * Keep current journey in view option - to automatically keep the journey in the map bounds